VictoriaNwa/windows-ad-homelab/troubleshooting/issues.md

 2. Reduced CPU cores on both VMs to 1 core each
 3. Also stopped running both simultaneously often.

-After adjusting these values, the freezing stopped and performance stabilized for both the host and the VMs more regularly.
 Once I did this, the freezing reduced and both machines performed more consistently without dragging down the host.
+But honestly, keeping everything balanced in a small lab like this is an ongoing battle.
+It takes a lot of trial, error, and tweaking to get things stable.

 ---